davinaleong/proj-davdevs-tools/README.md

 - **Typescript**: A superset of JavaScript that adds static types, improving code readability and catching errors early in the development process.

+Explore our growing collection of developer tools:

+1. **Duplicate Paragraphs Scanner**: Identify and manage duplicate paragraphs in your content effortlessly.

+2. **Content Generator**: Create dynamic and customizable content for your projects with ease.

 ## Getting Started

 1. Clone the repository to your local machine: